jvmineiro/gerente_loja/README.md

-# gerenteloja
+# Gerente Loja

-A new Flutter application.
+A new Flutter application, that main objetive is manage a e-commerce app .

 ## Getting Started